Un Lun Dun: Plot summary

 The book begins with two twelve-year-old girls, Zanna and Deeba, who have begun to notice several strange things happening around them, all of them centering on Zanna.

 After she and her friends are attacked by a dark cloud, Zanna spends the next two nights at Deeba's house.
-Deeba is awoken in the middle of the night by spies moving a broken umbrella.
+Deeba is awoken in the middle of the night by spies a moving broken umbrella.
 The girls follow it into the basement of a building, where they are drawn through a gap between the worlds of London and Un Lun Dun (or UnLondon).

 UnLondon is a nonsensical mirror version of London, inhabited by various creatures and animated items that have been discarded by the inhabitants on London.
 A boy named Hemi saves them from a roving pile of trash but is later shooed away by the tailor Obaday Fing who reveals that the boy is a ghost who was trying to get close enough to them to possess one of them.
 In conversation he realises that Zanna is the "Shwazzy", a prophesied chosen one who is destined to save UnLondon from the Smog – an evil, sentient cloud of pollution.

 With the help of Fing, Skool (a friend of Fing's in an old-fashioned diving suit), Conductor Jones, Rosa the bus driver, and the Slaterunners (a tribe of people who walk only on roofs), Zanna and Deeba make their way to the Propheseers where they learn more about the Smog.
 Apparently, after the Smog was created in London, a group of weatherwitches called the "Armets" battled it with a magic weapon called the "Klinneract."
 However, the Smog was not killed.
 Instead, it travelled to UnLondon.
 It is prophesied in The Book (a talking tome) that the Shwazzy would come one day and save UnLondon.